 The train station at Gare do Oriente

-Parque das Nações was the site of the World Fair of 1998 and is still referred to as Expo Park or just Expo by Lisbon residents.
-The Expo 98 was planned to coincide with Portugal's celebrations to mark the 500th anniversary of Vasco da Gama's arrival in India, in 1498.
-This presented the organisers a flexible and varied theme based around the world's oceans, entitled “The Oceans: A Heritage for the Future”.
+Parque das Nações was the site of the World Fair of 1998 and is still referred to as Expo Park - or just Expo - by many of Lisbon’s residents.
+Expo 98 was planned to coincide with Portugal's celebrations to mark the 500th anniversary of Vasco da Gama's arrival in India in 1498.
+This presented the organisers with a flexible and varied theme based around the world's oceans, entitled ‘The Oceans: A Heritage for the Future’.

 Expo 98 was regarded as a great success for Portugal, and was even considered as having helped Portugal to join the European single currency.

 After the ticket offices closed on Expo 98, many feared that the area would become an expensive, disused area, as with previous Expo events.
 The good management and foresight of the organisers ensured its transformation into a trendy and important business centre of Lisbon.